-As such, where no portion of the property is identified as being in an SFHA “V” or Coastal High Hazard Zone, those sections of R322 of the Florida Building Code - Residential volume which are specific to those zones are not applicable, nor are other portions of the provided documentation applicable to the properties where the cited zones do not exist.
-The applicant has submitted to St Lucie County for a proposed residence landward of the CCCL which is currently pending second review.
+As such, where no portion of the property is identified as being in an SFHA “V” or Coastal High Hazard Zone, those sections of R322 of the Florida Building Code – a residential volume which is specific to those zones – are not applicable.
+Neither are other portions of the petition’s documentation applicable to the properties where the cited zones do not exist.
+The applicant has submitted to St. Lucie County for a proposed residence landward of the CCCL which is currently pending second review.
 While our desire and charge under the licensing act is to protect the public, we may only enforce the applicable sections of the governing codes.
-St Lucie County has applied the codes as we believe they are written and applicable.
+St. Lucie County has applied the codes as we believe they are written and applicable.

-By definition, found in the Florida Building Code – Building volume, areas defined as Coastal A and Coastal High Hazard Areas are designated on the FIRM and located in St Lucie County along the river and inlet areas as shown at the extent of the Limit of Moderate Wave Action (LIMWA).
+By definition, found in the Florida Building Code, Building Volume, areas defined as Coastal A and Coastal High Hazard Areas are designated on the FIRM and located in St. Lucie County along the river and inlet areas as shown at the extent of the Limit of Moderate Wave Action (LIMWA).
 Please see the definition from the code inserted here:

 [BS] COASTAL A ZONE.
 Area within a special flood hazard area, landward of a V zone or landward of an open coast without mapped coastal high hazard areas.
 In a coastal A zone, the principal source of flooding must be astronomical tides, storm surges, seiches or tsunamis, not riverine flooding.
 During the base flood conditions, the potential for breaking wave height shall be greater than or equal to 11/2 feet (457 mm).
 The inland limit of the coastal A zone is (a) the Limit of Moderate Wave Action if delineated on a FIRM, or (b) designated by the authority having jurisdiction.